jessesadler/debkeepr/README.md

     -   Dutch: ponden, schellingen, groten or penningen
 -   The functions are designed to be used in three types of contexts:
     1. Manipulation of single or multiple lsd values represented as an object of class `lsd` or an object that can be coerced to class `lsd`: a numeric vector of length 3 or a list of such vectors.
-    2. A data frame with one or more list columns of class `lsd`.
+    2. A data frame with one or more list column of class `lsd`.
     3. A data frame that mimics the structure of an account book and can be thought of as a transactions data frame.
 In addition to an `lsd` list column that denotes the value of each transaction, a transactions data frame contains variables recording the [credit and debit account](https://en.wikipedia.org/wiki/Debits_and_credits) for each transaction.
 -   Data
     -   `debkeepr` contains two data sets from the example journal and ledger in the third edition of Richard Dafforne's *Merchant's Mirrour* from 1660.
 Dafforne’s text taught the practices of double-entry bookkeeping and provided a full set of account books to be used for educational purposes.